 Environmental Desired State Management Zone World Heritage Site In accordance with the iSimangaliso Wetland Park Integrated Management Plan (IMP): "To protect, conserve and present the iSimangaliso Wetland Park and its World Heritage and cultural values for current and future generations in line with the standards laid down by UNESCO and the World Heritage Convention Act, to deliver benefits to communities living in and adjacent to the Park by facilitating optimal tourism and related development, and to promote equitable access" (iSimangaliso Wetland Park Authority.
 2011).
 Conserved Terrestrial Biodiversity Each protected area is to be managed in accordance with an IMP.
 The visions contained in these IMP serve to articulate high-level statements of the desired state.
 For example, the Hluhluwe-iMfolozi Park IMP expresses the vision for the park as follows: "A consolidated park that is secured and legally protected containing an intact, viable, fully functioning spectrum of ecosystems with a full complement of species and processes where the ecological integrity is assured.
 A park which is supported by local and international communities, and which contributes significantly to the economic development of the region, through sound best-practice management and the provision of eco-cultural opportunities, as well as providing sustainable and tangible benefits to people."
 Un-conserved Terrestrial Biodiversity The UKDM contains a wealth of natural resources, which need to be appropriately protected to ensure that the associated environmental goods and services are not jeopardised.
 Surface Freshwater Water resources to be managed to allow for sustainable and equitable use.
 Water resources that feed into Protected Areas to support significant biodiversity and tourism objectives in these areas.
 Future visions established by Catchment Management Agencies to be adopted.
 Agriculture High potential, unique agricultural land and land under irrigation with approved water rights should be and protected.
 UKDM's vision for the agricultural sector includes becoming a food production centre and an export earner, as well as being a major value add centre.
 Heritage Protection of heritage resources in uMkhanyakude.
 Buffer Zones Maintain buffer zones for EKZNW Protected Areas and the Zones of Influence for the iSimangaliso Wetland Park to manage conflicts between external and internal management objectives, and to protect the core area that is afforded formal protection.
-Any proposed development must be appropriate and provide socioeconomic benefits for the people of UKDM without compromising the integrity of the protected area.
+Any proposed development must be appropriate and provide socio- economic benefits for the people of UKDM without compromising the integrity of the protected area.
 Non-sensitive Areas Confirmation of degraded state.
+Non-sensitive Areas Confirmation of degraded state.
+Non-sensitive Areas Confirmation of degraded state.
 Investigate development opportunities and harness potential.
+Non-sensitive Areas Non-sensitive Areas Investigate development opportunities and harness potential.
+Non-sensitive Areas Investigate development opportunities and harness potential.
 Investigate the need to rehabilitate the environment in these areas.
-Prevent impacts to sensitive environmental features in adjoining EMZs.
+Non-sensitive Areas Investigate development opportunities and harness potential.
+Investigate the need to rehabilitate the environment in these areas.
+Prevent impacts to sensitive environmental features in adjoining uMkhanyakude is known for its areas out outstanding natural beauty, the most well known Isimangaliso Wetland Park, which is a World Heritage Site uMkhanyakude, also known as the "elephant coast", has an astonishing array of wildlife and a wealth of biodiversity assets and scenic landscapes, and a sub-tropical climate.
+The district contains a number of protected areas, including: